SAP/spartacus-docs/_pages/telco/building-the-tua-storefront-from-libraries-3.1.md

     **Note:** Make sure to add a comma to the end of the last dependency statement listed in this section.
 For example, the last statement in your new app might be `"zone.js": "~0.10.2"` so you need to add a comma after `0.10.2"`.

+5. Update `@spartacus/schematics": "3.3.0` in `devDependencies` section in `package.json`.

-5. Make sure that the following import is found in the  `mystore/src/styles.scss`:
+6. Make sure that the following import is found in the  `mystore/src/styles.scss`:

     ```bash
    @import '~@spartacus/styles/index';